Church of the Incarnation, Episcopal (Manhattan): Buildings

 The sanctuary was built in 1864–1865, and was designed by Emlen T. Littell.
 It was "distinguished for both its architecture and refined interior decoration and artwork."
-The cornerstone was laid on March 8, 1864, by Bishop Horatio Potter of the New York Diocese, the first services were held on December 11, and the church was consecrated on April 20, 1865.
+The cornerstone was laid on March 8, 1864, by Bishop Horatio Potter of the Episcopal Diocese of New York, the first services were held on December 11, and the church was consecrated on April 20, 1865.
 The church rectory was constructed in 1868–1869, designed by Robert Mook.

 Except for its tower and walls, the building was destroyed by a fire which began on March 24, 1882.
 It was rebuilt and enlarged by David Jardine, with a spire added in 1896 by Heins & LaFarge following Jardine's designs.
 In 1905–1906, the church rectory was rebuilt and received a new facade in Neo-Jacobean style designed by Edward P. Casey.
 It is now the H. Percy Silver Parish House.

 The building was designated a New York City landmark in 1979, and was added to the National Register of Historic Places in 1982.
 In 1991, a renovation of the building was supervised by Jan Hird Pokorny.